top of page

 He kupu mō mātou

-About Te Rākau Theatre
+About Te Rākau

-Te Rākau Hua o Te Wao Tapu Trust is Aotearoa New Zealand’s longest surviving independent Māori theatre company.
-It was established in 1989 by Jim Moriarty and Jerry Banse with a trust deed inherited from the Māori Theatre Trust.
+Te Rākau Hua o Te Wao Tapu is Aotearoa New Zealand’s longest surviving independent Māori theatre company.
+We are guided by Te Tiriti o Waitangi.

-Today, Te Rākau is led by director Jim and writer Helen Pearse-Otene.
-They use the unique Te Rākau Theatre Marae model to create theatre productions, run workshops and build health within our communities.
+Today, Te Rākau is led by director Jim Moriarty and writer Helen Pearse-Otene.
+They use Theatre Marae processes to create theatre productions, run workshops and build health within our communities.

 Ō mātou kōrero